szakeetm/molflow_sources/README.md

 ## Build using vcpkg

+The most unified way to fulfill dependencies on all platforms.
 Detailed instructions coming soon, after testing.
+Currently the `from_vcpkg` branch works, which will soon be merged to `master`.

-Working as of 2024.03.07:
+Working as of 2024.03.07 (MolFlow 2.9.21):

 * Windows 10, 11, Server 2016, Server 2019 (x64)
 * Windows 11 (arm64, through Parallels Desktop)
 * macOS 14 (x64)
 * macOS 14 (arm64)
-* Ubuntu 22.04 LTS (Debian)
+* Ubuntu 22.04 LTS (natively and on Windows Subsystem for Linux) (Debian)
 * CentOs 9 Stream, AlmaLinux 9 (natively and on Windows Subsystem for Linux) (Fedora)

-Commands:
+Set up vcpkg:

 - `git clone https://github.com/microsoft/vcpkg.git`
 - `cd vcpkg`
 - `git checkout 2024.01.12` - This vcpkg version, with its packages, works on all platforms (avoids SDL 2.30+ causing failed start on Windows Remote Desktop)
 - `./bootstrap-vcpkg.sh` or `./bootstrap-vcpkg.bat`
 - `./vcpkg integrate install` - note the toolchain location in the command's output

+Get and build dependencies fro MolFlow:

 - On all platforms: `./vcpkg install cereal cimg curl fmt libpng zlib pugixml sdl2`
 - On Fedora (omit SDL2, as it has a problem): `./vcpkg install cereal cimg curl fmt libpng zlib pugixml`
   - Install `SDL2-devel` with yum or dnf instead

+Build MolFlow:

 - Navigate to molflow repo, and from a `build` or similar dir:
 - `cmake .. "-DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake"` (toolchain location as you noted down)
 - `make`